 1. Card 0: The Fool

 In the case of the Fool, both decks stick to a pretty similar symbolism but I find the Fairy version to be more hopeful and bright.
-The Marseille deck Fool can symbolize new beginnings, sparkles but also wanderings (sometimes dark ones).
-It’s regularly come out in spreads I made for people who were in difficult times of their life, some even experiencing addictions and other heavy problems.
-In both decks, it can also be the card of a person who decides to let go of something or someone to head towards new things.
+The Marseille deck Fool stands for new beginnings, sparkles but also wanderings (sometimes dark ones).
+The most positive aspect of the Fool is that he often encourages us to believe and take leaps of Faith.

 Keywords: new beginnings, adventure, open-mindedness, innocence and exploration